aws-solutions-library-samples/guidance-for-automated-setup-of-aws-transform-for-vmware/README.md

 </p>
 This script will:
    • Create IAM Identity Center groups and users
-   • Set up the necessary IAM policies for AWS Transform
+   • Set up the necessary IAM policies for IAM Identity Center groups to access/maintain AWS Transform
-   • Create the service role for AWS Transform
-   • Create an Admin user of AWS Transform

 ## Deployment Validation